async-labs/saas/README.md

 - Navigate to the `app` folder, run `yarn` to add all packages, then run `yarn dev` and navigate to `http://localhost:3000`:

   - A `.env` file in the `app` folder is not required to run, but you can create one to override the default variables.
-You can refer .env.example for creating .env file.
+You can refer [`.env.example`](https://github.com/async-labs/saas/blob/master/saas/app/.env.example) for creating `.env` file.<br/>

+  Important: do not publish your actual values for environmentable variables in `.env.example`; this file is public and only meant to show you how your `.env` should look.<br/>

   Important: use your values for `PRODUCTION_URL_APP` and `PRODUCTION_URL_API`.
 These are values for domain name that you own.